I’m a lyrics guy, but the right melody can travel the globe.

 Then, in 1982, British band After the Fire rewrote “Der Kommissar” with English lyrics that tell the same basic story.
 Cocaine is still “sugar” and “snow.”
 This time, the song went to #5 in America.

 A year later in 1983, Laura Branigan released the LP, Branigan2.
 “Deep in the Dark” wasn’t a single, but here Laura is, performing the song on “American Bandstand.”
+(Jump ahead to the 6:00 mark.)
 The melody should sound familiar, but other than “Check it out, Joe,” the new lyrics are written by Bill Bowersock, now a Los Angeles real estate agent.
 (Isn’t everyone?)

 In 2007, Dale Bozzio of Missing Persons did a very “karaoke” version of “Der Kommissar,” but let’s close out this post with Brazilian band Comunidade Ninjitsu and 2003’s “Rap do Trago” (“I Bring the Rap”).
 If my Google Fu is strong, it’s about a guy who has to get drunk before he can talk to girls.